mikedilger/nostr-next/what_can_breaking_get_us.md

 This is a huge break, but also gives us something huge.

-I am strongly ambivalent about this idea.
+I am ambivalent about this idea.

 # Protocol Messaging and Transport